 eIV Ambiguous Policy Report

-This report allows users to view ambiguous payer 270 Health Care Eligibility Benefits Responses (Table 169).
-Ambiguous payer responses (Figure 56) are those responses that do not have enough information for eIV to safely determine if the policy is active or not active.
+This report allows users to view ambiguous payer 270 Health Care Eligibility Benefits Responses (Error!
+Reference source not found.).
+Ambiguous payer responses (Error!
+Reference source not found.) are those responses that do not have enough information for eIV to safely determine if the policy is active or not active.